 Recent natural disasters such as the hurricanes in New Orleans and Haiti and the tsunami in Japan completely devastated the infrastructure of those areas.
 A transportable renewable power system can provide power and clean water quickly to support first responders, medical treatment facilities and critical infrastructure without burdening the transport system with the need to transport fuel for traditional diesel generators.

-For more information about SNC Renewable Energy capabilities contact:
+For more information about Sierra Nevada Corporation Renewable Energy capabilities, please contact:

 Email: SNC Renewable Energy